avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 Pathogenwatch and Vibriowatch
 -----------------------------

-Next we'll tell you about Pathogenwatch, and its *V. cholerae* component, which we call **VibrioWatch**. `Pathogenwatch`_ is a website that can be used as a global platform for genomic surveillance of pathogens of humans.
-It has been developed by the Centre for Genomic Pathogen Surveillance, a collaboration between the University of Oxford and the Wellcome Sanger Institute.
+Next we'll tell you about Pathogenwatch, and its *V. cholerae* component, which we call **VibrioWatch**.

+`Pathogenwatch`_ is a website that can be used as a global platform for genomic surveillance of pathogens of humans.
+It has been developed by the Centre for Genomic Pathogen Surveillance.
 So far, Pathogenwatch includes almost 250,000 genomes for bacterial pathogens of humans that cause worldwide problems.
 This is a phylogenetic tree (tree adapted from `Avican et al 2021`_) of some major bacterial pathogens of humans, showing the number of genomes (as of January 2023) that are in Pathogenwatch so far for those species:

 .. image:: Picture20.png
   :width: 500